Azure-Samples/alz-terraform-sub-vending-demo-with-terraform-cloud-and-github/README.md

 #### Setup a Service Principal for Subscription Vending

 In order to use this demo, you need create a Service Principal and assign billing account permissions.
 You then need to generate a secret for it.
 We'll need the tenant id, client id and client secret for this service principal later on.
+Follow [these intructions](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/assign-roles-azure-service-principals) to setup the permissions if you haven't done it before.

 You will also need at least one pre-existing subscription in your tenant.
-We won't deploy or alter anything in that subscription, but due to a limitation of the `azurerm` provider, we need to proved a subsscription id.
-Take a not of the subscription id for later.
+We won't deploy or alter anything in that subscription, but due to a limitation of the `azurerm` provider, we need to provide a subsscription id.
+Take a note of the subscription id for later.

 ##### Create the Service Principal